-In addition to the acupuncture consultations, I can prescribe a herbal recipe for you.
-In Chinese medicine, herbal formulas are a traditional and powerful medicine in the treatment of many complaints.
+To complement acupuncture consultations, I can prepare an herbal prescription for you.
+In Chinese medicine, herbal formulas are a traditional and powerful medicine in treating many complaints..

 Chinese medicine has its own jargon and its own diagnostic tools.
 In the Netherlands acupuncture is the best known treatment technique.
 However, Chinese herbs are at the heart of this naturopathic teaching.
-The therapeutic scope is huge and therefore working with herbs requires a refined diagnosis.
+The therapeutic scope is enormous and working with herbs therefore requires a sophisticated and correct diagnosis.

-For example: Herbs can be used when there is exhaustion, when recovering from burnout or when there is a lack of energy.
-They can help to harmonize the menstrual cycle or the body can benefit while going through the hormonal change in menopause.
-Chinese herbs and can be used to nourish the blood, or treat chronic joint pain or back pain.
-Actually there are little to none ailments in which a Chinese doctor would not choose for herbs.
+Herbs are used when there is exhaustion, for example when recovering from burnout, or lack of energy.
+They can help harmonise the menstrual cycle or support the body during the hormonal changes of menopause.
+Herbs can nourish the blood, or treat chronic joint pain or back pain.
+Actually, there are very few complaints where a Chinese doctor would not choose herbs.

-Herbal recipes are prescribed for a period of three or four weeks.
-Then you come back to the studio so I can check whether an adjustment needs to be made to the formula.
-At home you will take the herbs three times a day, so they can nourish, support or harmonise the body from the within.
+Herbal prescriptions are prescribed by me for a period of three or four weeks.
+After that, you come back to the acupuncture studio and I check whether any adjustments need to be made to the composition.
+You take the herbs three times a day this allows them to nourish, support or harmonise the body from within.

 Traditional Chinese Medicine